tinayiluo0322/Zola_Personal_Website/README.md

 #### d.
 Developing Content:
 1. Create markdown files within the `content` folder for different sections of my website, such as `project1.md`, `project2.md`, `project3.md`, etc.
+2. Add images and other static assets in my content within the `static/icons` directory.
-2. Utilize Zola's content management features to organize the content effectively.
+3. Utilize Zola's content management features to organize the content effectively.

 #### e.
 Local Testing:
 1. Run `zola serve` from the site's root directory to test my website locally.
 This command starts a local web server, allowing me to preview my website.